flipperdevices/flipperzero-firmware/README.md

 All cracked nonces are automatically added to your user dictionary, allowing you to clone Mifare Classic 1K/4K cards upon re-scanning them.

 ## Builds
+OFW: Included in 0.83.0-rc and up https://github.com/flipperdevices/flipperzero-firmware/releases/tag/0.83.0-rc (if your firmware is at least newer than the May release, you already have it under your NFC menu!)

-OFW: Included in 0.83.0-rc and up https://github.com/flipperdevices/flipperzero-firmware/releases/tag/0.83.0-rc Currently being migrated to the App Hub and distributed by Flipper Devices (https://github.com/flipperdevices/flipperzero-good-faps/tree/dev/mfkey32)
+Currently being migrated to the App Hub and distributed by Flipper Devices (https://github.com/flipperdevices/flipperzero-good-faps/tree/dev/mfkey32)

 Published (options):